Nezara viridula

 The green vegetable bug (AKA shield bug, or stink bug) is bright green in colour and about 1.5 cm long as an adult.
 It's mostly active in warm weather, during summer and autumn (but it does overwinter, so adults can be spotted throughout the year).

-Juvenile nymphs are more rounded in shape, and change colour as they moult, from orange to black and white, or black and red.
+Juvenile nymphs start out more rounded in shape, and change colour as they moult, from orange to black and white, or black and red.
+Nymphs go through 5 different stages of development (or instars), with each instar having a distinctive colour and pattern.

 Green vegetable bug nymph